 MET Test Format

-The test is divided into 4 sections:
+Depending on the test, MET is divided into 2 or 4 sections:

 The MET Listening Section reflects language used in real-life situations.
 It contains three parts and assesses the ability of a test taker to understand a variety of speech in public, personal, educational, and workplace contexts.
 Questions feature short and long conversations as well as talks given by one person.
 Topics range from familiar to less familiar, covering both concrete and abstract ideas.

 The content covers a variety of listening skills:

 - Global skills that test comprehension of the entire passage, such as asking for the main idea

 - Local skills that test a part of the passage, such as a detail mentioned by the speaker

 - Inferential skills that test comprehension of something that is not explicitly stated in the text, such as drawing a conclusion